cotestatnt/async-esp-fs-webserver/README.md

 You need to install the following dependencies.
 Remove any previously installed clones or old versions, as they may cause conflicts.

+Some examples also require the [ArduinoJson](https://github.com/bblanchon/ArduinoJson) library, but it is no longer a dependency.
+Starting from version 2.1.0, the JSON parsing strictly needed by AsyncFsWebServer is handled internally, using the ultra-lightweight and efficient cJSON implementation.

 https://github.com/ESP32Async/ESPAsyncWebServer

 #### ESP32